HeliumAce/personal-site/methods/team-charter.md

 The team charter workshop aligns teams around their shared purpose and values.
 The outputs below are taken from a team charter workshop I ran shortly after joining the Trello design team as Head of Design.

-> 📫 Want to learn more about my work or or go deeper on this method? <a href="https://linkedin.com/in/liamgreig">Get in touch</a>.
+> 📫 Want to learn more about my work or go deeper on this method? <a href="https://linkedin.com/in/liamgreig">Get in touch</a>.

 ## Workshop agenda